memoryfile/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A minimalist sketchpad created as part of a project for the Odin Project.
+A minimalist sketchpad created during my work with the Odin Project.

 ## Thanks to